Quenching star formation with quasar outflows launched by trapped IR radiation: Discussion

 \subsubsection{Dust physics}

 We have used a very simplified treatment of dust physics throughout the paper.
 In order to bridge the gap with existing analytic models of radiation pressure-driven outflows \citep[e.g.][]{Murray:05, Thompson:15, Ishibashi:15}, we have assumed the Rosseland mean opacity to be fixed at all temperatures, or to drop to zero for gas above a temperature of $T \, = \, 3 \times 10^4 \, \rm K$.
 In reality, the opacity in the optically thick limit $\tau_{\rm IR} > 1$ scales with the dust temperature as $\propto T^2$ for $T \lesssim 150 \, \rm K$ \citep[e.g.][]{Semenov:03}.
 In particular, the value of $\kappa_{\rm IR} \, = \, 10 \, \rm cm^2 g^{-1}$ assumed here is valid for hot dust with $T \approx 150 \, \rm K$ and for a dust-to-gas ratio of $f_{\rm D} \, =\, 0.01$.
+In addition, the dust-to-gas ratio can vary spatially and with redshift, which we have ignored.

 We have also shown that some of our results are sensitive to whether and for how long dust is able to survive in the outflowing material.
 While radiation was found to couple to cool and dense gas in our simulations even without explicitly reducing the opacities at temperatures above $T \approx 10^4 \, \rm K$, the long term impact on the star formation rate is found to be equivalent to a moderate reduction in the quasar luminosity.
-We have seen that radiative cooling is able to maintain a large fraction of gas at $T \approx 10^4 \, \rm K$, which would permit some of the dust grains to survive if the cooling times are sufficiently short, but a portion of the dust should nevertheless be destroyed through grain-grain collisions, shocks and the ambient radiation field, as well as thermal and non-thermal sputtering \citep{Draine:79, McKee:89, Jones:96}.
+While star formation is efficiently suppressed in the first few Myr, it rises after the cold dense material has been expelled from the host galaxy and the remaining gas is too hot to couple to radiation.
+We have seen that radiative cooling is able to maintain a large fraction of gas at $T \approx 10^4 \, \rm K$, which may permit some of the dust grains to survive if the cooling times are sufficiently short, but a portion of the dust should nevertheless be destroyed through grain-grain collisions, shocks and the ambient radiation field, as well as thermal and non-thermal sputtering \citep{Draine:79, McKee:89, Jones:96, Hensley:14}.
 It is likely that all these effects would further decrease the ability of trapped IR radiation to drive large-scale outflows.
 More sophisticated dust formation and destruction models are now starting to be incorporated into simulations of galaxy formation \citep[e.g.][]{Zhukovska:16, McKinnon:17}.
-A crucial test will be to couple AGN and stellar radiation to such a dust model in order to test the extent to which the various physical processes outlined here affect this AGN feedback scenario.
+A crucial test will be to couple AGN and stellar radiation to such a dust model in order to probe the extent to which the various physical processes outlined here affect this AGN feedback scenario.

 Another simplifying assumption we have made is that gas and dust are always coupled hydrodynamically.
 The coupling between gas and dust in reality depends on the size of the dust grain \citep[e.g.][]{Booth:15, Hopkins:16}.
 Moreover, in the presence of strong shocks, dust grains may become decoupled from the gas phase, further limiting the net momentum imparted on the gas.
 Clearly, all these questions require further exploration in future work.